AlexB1904/Final-Project-TM/README.md

 ### **1. Introduction**

-* This test plan document describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for Guru99 Bank.
+* This test plan document describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for "Guru99 Bank".

 #### ***1.1 Project Objective***